MikhailChzhen/discord-bot/README.md

 # discord-bot

+This program is a bot for playing music in voice channels on the popular social media and communication platform Discord.
+The bot will search your music request on YouTube and start playing the top result.

 How to set up the bot:

 1. Create a Discord account if necessary and be in a server where you have administrator permissions